Installing a ventilation system to your home can keep indoor air from turning stuffy and balance humidity levels.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.

 - Excessive dust despite weekly cleaning.
-You may need to put in a new air filter or add a filtration system from Climate Control Service Experts.
+You may need to put in a new air filter or install a filtration system from Climate Control Service Experts.

 - Humidity problems.
-Dryness can cause itchy eyes and worsen respiratory problems.
-Too much moisture can lead to mold or mildew growth.
+Dryness can cause itchy eyes and amplify respiratory problems.
+Too much moisture can cause mold or mildew growth.

 - Musty odors.
 Mold or mildew blossoms when the humidity in your home is too high.